 Consumers in a given market are surveyed to rank the best local businesses in 100 different categories.
-The winners in each category is then offered an opportunity to license the logo/seal to be used in a variety of ways in their marketing and advertising; much like a local version of JD Power or Good Housekeeping.
-One of the major elements of participating in the Award program was attending a evening Gala with live music, open bar and plated dinner.
+The winners in each category are then offered an opportunity to license the logo/seal to be used in a variety of ways in their marketing and advertising; much like a local version of JD Power or Good Housekeeping.
+One of the major elements of participating in the Award program was attending an evening Gala with live music, an open bar, and plated dinner.
 It was a way to celebrate their success.

 Internal Survey.
-First, I surveyed the winners to find if they would like to stick with the gala or instead have a nice recognition luncheon then with the money or so left over, we could run a major media campaign building the brand equity of both the CCA name and the name of the winners.
+First, I surveyed the winners to find if they would like to stick with the gala or instead have a nice recognition luncheon, then with the money left over, we could run a major media campaign building the brand equity of both the CCA name and the name of the winners.
 The media campaign version won overwhelmingly.

 A title slide from the Power Point awards luncheon.

 8x10 glossies provided and displayed at winning businesses throughout the market.